Mari Iijima

-Biography
+Life and career

 Iijima was born in Tsuchiura, Ibaraki.
 Her original demo tape was picked up by JVC Victor in 1982 and she was signed to the record company as a singer-songwriter.
 Soon afterward, she was asked to audition for the role of Lynn Minmay in The Super Dimension Fortress Macross by the label and the producers chose her to play the role.
 The series quickly became a mega hit and brought Iijima to stardom.
 Her debut album, Rosé, containing no Macross tracks, had lyrics and music written by her.
-It debuted at number 10 on the charts in September 1983, and she started her career as a singer-songwriter.
+It was produced by Ryuichi Sakamoto, who used the new Yamaha DX7 digital synthesizer (released the same year) while producing her album.
+Rosé debuted at number 10 on the charts in September 1983, and she started her career as a singer-songwriter.

 Iijima moved to Los Angeles in 1989 to expand her music career.
 That same year, she appeared as a guest vocalist on Van Dyke Parks' album Tokyo Rose.
+It was around this time that she married James Studer, who had been her producer on her 1988 album Miss Lemon.
+The couple had two children, Andy and Ryan, before separating in 2001.

 After releasing her first independent (and first English language) album, No Limit, she was nominated for the 2000 Los Angeles Music Awards' Best Pop Artist for the album and she was in the final four for the award.
 She won the best Asian song for her track Unspoken Love from the album Wonderful People at the Just Plain Folks Awards in 2006 and performed as a guest performer.

 In 2006, she reprised her role as Lynn Minmay in ADV Films' English-language release of Macross, which made her the second Japanese voice actor to reprise her role in an English anime dub (following only Miyuki Sawashiro).
+She dedicated her performance in the ADV dub to Arihiro Hase, the Japanese voice actor of Hikaru Ichijo in Macross and a close friend of Iijima.
+She maintained good relations with Hase's mother after his death by suicide in 1996.

 Iijima released her twenty-first studio album, called Echo, in August 2009.
 The title was taken from the nymph character Echo that appears in Echo and Narcissus.
 The album's theme is unrequited love.

-She has continued to perform into the 2020s, both live and in videos, but a Tokyo concert planned for August 2020 was postponed to January 11, 2021 (then to August 28, 2021), due to the CoVid-19 crisis.
+She has continued to perform into the 2020s, both live and in videos, but a Tokyo concert planned for August 2020 was postponed to January 11, 2021 (then to August 28, 2021), due to the COVID-19 crisis.
 Iijima stated on her website that she "likes the ring of '1.11'" as a sign for the future.